 Quantum mechanics emerged as a branch of physics in the early 1900s to explain nature on the atomic scale, leading to advances like transistors, lasers, and MRI.
 Idea of merging quantum mechanics and information theory arose in the 1970s, but it gained significant attention in 1982 when physicist Richard Feynman argued that classical computing couldn’t effectively process quantum phenomena.
-He proposed that quantum computing, configured to simulate quantum phenomena, would bypass such bottlenecks, eventually leading to the field of quantum simulation.
-This didn’t initially spark much research.

 Interest in quantum computing surged in 1994 when mathematician Peter Shor developed a quantum algorithm capable of efficiently finding the prime factors of large numbers – a task beyond the reach of classical algorithms in practical timeframes.
-Shor’s insight underscored the potential of quantum computing, as it threatened the security of online transactions that rely on the RSA cryptosystem, which is based on the difficulty of factoring large numbers with classical algorithms.

 What is Quantum Computing?